Detroit Fellows Tutoring Project

 For more information, email firstname.lastname@example.org or call 313-577-3030.

 Detroit Fellows Tutoring Project currently serves eight DPS sites:

 - Roberto Clemente Academy

 - Spain Elementary-Middle School

-The Tutoring Project began in 2003 as a collaborative effort between Guy Blackburn, the project's original coordinator, Kevin Rashid, the Honors College Curriculum & Research@Honors Coordinator, and Dale Thomas and Marcella Verdun, who worked in Detroit Public Schools as a reading coordinator and elementary school principal, respectively.
+The Tutoring Project began in 2003 as a collaborative effort between Guy Blackburn, the project's original coordinator, Kevin Rashid, the Honors College Curriculum and Research@Honors Coordinator, and Dale Thomas and Marcella Verdun, who worked in Detroit Public Schools as a reading coordinator and elementary school principal, respectively.